El Al claims airline's buyer is front man for his non-Israeli father

 It said data obtained by El Al shows Kenny Rozenberg controls Kanfei Nesharim.

+In response, Kanfei Nesharim told El Al’s board that the content of the letter was “false, and its clear and sole purpose is to sabotage, disrupt and delay the transfer of control”.

+Any further delay, Knafei Nesharim told the company, could risk El Al’s stability “and even bring its collapse”.

-El Al’s board and representatives requested an urgent meeting with the relevant government officials.
+El Al’s board and representatives have requested an urgent meeting with the relevant government officials.

-A spokesman for Rozenberg said a legal response to El Al’s concerns would come later on Thursday.

 Most of its 5,940 employees remain on unpaid leave.